 5. Evaluation

-Evaluation of the subject is embedded in a process of continuous testing of the contents and capabilities gained by students.
+The evaluation of the subject is embedded in a process of continuous testing of knowledge of the content and the capabilities of the students.

-To this purpose, the subject's evaluation is based on the following four points:
+To this end, the evaluation of the subject is based on the following two components: